Marina Erakovic: Start of the year

 With her ranking being so low, Erakovic required a wildcard to enter the main draw of the first tournament of the year, the Auckland Open.
-Drawn against one of the leading juniors from 2016, Jelena Ostapenko, who was to find fame a few months later as the winner of the French Open, she was never comfortable as the young Latvian raced through the match to win 6–1, 6–2.
+Drawn against one of the leading juniors from 2016, Jeļena Ostapenko, who was to find fame a few months later as the winner of the French Open, she was never comfortable as the young Latvian raced through the match to win 6–1, 6–2.

 She missed the Australian tournaments the following week, electing to go straight to Melbourne for the Australian Open.
-Drawn against seventh seed Garbiñe Muguruza, to whom she had lost at the same point two years earlier, she had a royal chance to reverse that result once it became clear that Muguruza was finding it very uncomfortable to play with a hamstring strain incurred in her previous match in Brisbane.
+Drawn against seventh seed Garbiñe Muguruza, to whom she had lost at the same point two years earlier, she had a royal chance to reverse that result once it became clear that Muguruza was finding it uncomfortable to play with a hamstring strain incurred in her previous match in Brisbane.
 Erakovic held a set point on Muguruza's serve at 5–4, but couldn't convert, and then dropped her own serve as Muguruza went on to take the first set 7–5.
 A long medical time-out followed before Muguruza reappeared with her thigh heavily strapped.
 Erakovic broke service to lead 4–1, and was two points away from another break, with Muguruza moving very gingerly, when everything turned against the New Zealander.
 Muguruza managed to hold that serve, and then won the next four games in a row as Erakovic made a string of unforced errors.
 The final score was 7–5, 6–4.
 Once again, with her ranking so low, Erakovic was unable to find a partner to compete in the doubles.

 Next stop for Erakovic was the Taiwan Open where, again only playing singles, she won her two qualifying matches as top seed, and then faced third seed Caroline Garcia in the main draw.
 Although the unforced error count on return strokes was quite even, Garcia was unstoppable when it came to hitting forehand winners, taking that part of the contest by 18 to 4.
 Erakovic broke Garcia's serve in the second set at the only opportunity she had, but was able to hold her own service only once in that set.
 She also served seven double faults through the match, and eventually lost 3–6, 2–6.